-He is an advocate of sustainable land development and high dense urban environmental design and believes that in order to create great places, one should be both sensitive to the environment and responsible for the society.
-His books and papers on urban mobility, sustainability and livability issues are frequently published with local and international print media and he is highly regarded as a thought leader in the planning community.
-He actively lectures on land development and has given speeches at conferences and events throughout Asia and North America.
+He is an advocate of sustainable land development and high dense urban environmental design and believes that in order to create great places, one should be both sensitive to the environment and be responsible for the society.
+His books and papers on urban mobility, sustainability and livability issues are frequently published with local and international media.
+As a highly regarded thought leader in the planning community, he actively speaks on land development at conferences and events throughout Asia and North America.

 For Urban Land Institute, he has co-authored four publications with the Singapore Center of Liveable Cities – 10 Principles for Liveable High-Density Cities Lessons from Singapore (2012), Creating Healthy Places through Active Mobility (2014), Creating Liveable Cities Through Car-Lite Urban Mobility(2016), and Urban Mobility: 10 Cities Leading the Way in Asia-Pacific (2017).